Tories demand clarity on Matheson ‘mistakes’ over iPad data roaming bill

 While being quizzed on the issue at First Minister’s Questions, Humza Yousaf admitted there were “mistakes” made by the Health Secretary in his handling of the issue.

-In a letter to the First Minister, Scottish Tory chairman Craig Hoy has asked him to lay out what “mistakes” he believes Mr Matheson has made.
+In a letter to the First Minister, Scottish Tory chairman Craig Hoy asked him to lay out what “mistakes” he believes Mr Matheson made.

 “I am calling on you to reveal what mistakes you think Mr Matheson has made during the handling of this scandal,” he said.